2022 Investment Plan and Transport 2050: 10-Year Priorities

 • Wouldn't the total cost be more to implement BRT to the North Shore during year 1-5 and then upgrade to fully traffic-separate rapid transit (i.e. Skytrain) sometime in the future, then to build Skytrain to the North Shore from the very beginning?

-Joe Lee asked about 2 years ago
+Joe Lee asked over 2 years ago

 While you are correct, implementing a BRT line and delivering a fully traffic-separated rapid transit line (in essence 2 lines) would be more expensive than just delivering fully traffic-separated rapid transit (1 line), the BRT infrastructure could be repurposed to improve the speed and reliability of other bus routes in the future.